Fintech Mobile App Design: A Step-by-Step Guide

-- The unique differences in a FinTech UX/UI design
+- Key differences in FinTech UX/UI

-What Makes a FinTech App Design Different
+What Makes FinTech App Design Different

 User experience design determines how users will interact with the application.
 While interface design determines what users will see, what colors, animations, and buttons.